mazen103501/movie-search-app/README.md

-# Note: To run this project in your Local Machine You need to have NodeJs
+# Note: To run this project on your Local Machine You need to have NodeJs

-if you dont want to install NodeJs I Deployed the App on GitHub Pages so you can test it and don't bother yourself with running it locally and using the terminal to execute some script like npm install
+if you do not want to install NodeJs I Deployed the App on GitHub Pages so you can test it and don't bother yourself with running it locally and using the terminal to execute some script like npm install

 the URL for it is https://mazen103501.github.io/movie-search-app/